LakshanMJ/SolarOps/README.md

 # 📌 Project Description

-Solar Ops is a full-stack solar plant monitoring and operations platform designed to provide real-time visibility into energy generation, system performance, and operational health.
+Solar Ops is a full-stack solar power plant monitoring and operations platform designed to provide real-time visibility into energy generation, system performance, and operational health.

 The system enables operators and engineers to make data-driven decisions through intuitive dashboards, analytics, and alerting mechanisms.